moham-p/dev/docs/spring/Method-level authorization in Spring Security.md

 ## Additional Considerations for Method-Level Security

 Additionally, method-level security annotations like `@PreAuthorize` can be combined with other annotations such as `@PostAuthorize`, `@Secured`, and `@RolesAllowed` to provide even more flexibility.
 For instance, `@PostAuthorize` can be used to validate the response after the method has executed, which can be helpful in certain scenarios, such as ensuring that a user only sees data they are allowed to access.

-## Source Code

-You can find the source code for this demo on GitHub: [Spring Security Method-Level Authorization Demo](https://github.com/moham-p/dev-codes/tree/main/spring/security)

----